-The American Dental Education Association (ADEA) is a national organization to promote and improve dental education.
+(ADEA) is a national organization to promote and improve dental education.
 Its mission is to lead faculty, students and institutions of the dental education community to address contemporary issues influencing education, research, and the delivery of oral health care for the improvement of the health of the public.

-Contact Josh Evensky 901-289-6669 jevensky@uthsc.edu
+Contact: Sue-Ellen Young Cho, President email: scho15@uthsc.edu